 A Day in the Life

-Our program runs from 7:30 am to 6:00 pm daily, all year round.
+Our program runs full days from 7:30 am to 6:00 pm daily, all year round.
 Educators, with support from our Atelierista (Artist-in-Residence) and Pedagogista (Educational Consultant), join children on their explorations of movement, urban gardening, forest play, construction, and imaginative play (drawing, painting, and sculpting).

 What is ‘time’ at Atelier Kids Early Learning Centre?